anfe67/EUROBIS-QC/README.md

 records and occurrence type records.
 It is important to notice that this **is not** a generator, all the dataset records are actually loaded in memory.
-Different strategies may be implemented, but this has not been part of the effort, as PCs with 8 G of RAM can deal with aany of the datasets currenly present in the database, and a PC with 4G or RAM has been successfully tested with a dataset of 1M records.
+Different strategies may be implemented, but this has not been part of the effort, as PCs with 8 G of RAM can deal with any of the datasets currently present in the database, and a PC with 4G or RAM has been successfully tested with a dataset of 1M records.

 QC Procedures are located in the files: